wp-plugins/nimble-portfolio/readme.txt

 `[nimble-portfolio template="TEMPLATE_CODE"]` (where `TEMPLATE_CODE` is the folder name of template you want to use from templates folder)

-Right now there is only one template available "3colround", which is also the default, so you can also use this shortcode `[nimble-portfolio]`
+Right now there is only one template available (in free version), i.e. "3colround", which is also the default, so you can also use this shortcode `[nimble-portfolio]`

 = Demo =